csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

 Describe your team's working culture.

 **Communications:**

  * What is the expected frequency?
 What methods/channels are appropriate?
  * If you have a partner project, what is your process (in detail) for communicating with your partner?

+Discord is used for text discussion and weekly voice chat meetings.
+Meetings between all members are expected to be weekly.
+Text discussion is held between meeting times whenever it is needed to discuss a topic.
+A Discord webhook is set to Discord to notify members when an action is done on Github, so team members can check and discuss commits/pull requests in Discord as well.

+Communication with our partner is done through email.
+A meeting is held on Zoom between Alan, Rachel, Mark and our partner every other Thursday.

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

+Currently, we are running on an honor system - if someone says they are going to do something, they are expected to do it.
+However, if someone ends up missing meetings and not completing action items for no valid reason, someone from our group will send them a message inquiring about it.
+If it keeps happening for no valid reason, conversation will happen with the TA.

 ----
 ## Highlights